New Mexico Voting Information

 Candidate and Ballot Measure Information

 There are multiple ways for voters to return their absentee ballot.
-If mailing it, do so by October 27th.
-Or, you can drop off your ballot at your county clerk’s office or at any polling location in your county during Early Voting or on Election Day.
+You can drop off your ballot at your county clerk’s office or at any polling location in your county during Early Voting or on Election Day.

 To be eligible to vote, you must be: